pakaphon-pa/pakaphon-pa/README.md

 ### 😉 HI, I'm Park.
-  A software engineer with 3+ years of experience in application design and development with a demonstrated history of working in the financial services industry and softwarehouse companies.
+  A software engineer with 5+ years of experience in application design and development with a demonstrated history of working in the Financial Services Industry, Assurance industry, Software House companies, and IT service and consulting public companies.
-  I’m fast learning and working hard, active and enthusiastic and Able to work under pressure and flexible time
+  I am a fast learner, highly motivated, and adaptable, with the ability to work efficiently under pressure and manage flexible schedules.
+  My enthusiasm for technology drives my commitment to delivering innovative and impactful solutions.